valory-xyz/mech/README.md

 ```
 2. The application gets the metadata's IPFS hash.

-3. The application writes the request’s IPFS hash to the Mech contract and makes a small payment (currently $0.01 on the Gnosis chain deployment).
+3. The application writes the request's IPFS hash to the Mech contract which includes a small payment (currently $0.01 on the Gnosis chain deployment).
 Alternatively, the payment could be done separately through a Nevermined subscription.

 4. The Mech service is constantly monitoring Mech contract events, and therefore gets the request hash.

 5. The Mech reads the request metadata from IPFS using its hash.

-6. The Mech selects the appropriate tool to handle the request from the “tool” entry in the metadata, and runs the tool with the given arguments, usually a prompt.
-In this example, the mech has been requested to interact with OpenAI’s API, so it forwards the prompt to it, but the tool can implement any other desired behavior.
+6. The Mech selects the appropriate tool to handle the request from the `tool` entry in the metadata, and runs the tool with the given arguments, usually a prompt.
+In this example, the mech has been requested to interact with OpenAI's API, so it forwards the prompt to it, but the tool can implement any other desired behavior.

-7. The Mech gets a response from OpenAI’s API.
+7. The Mech gets a response from the tool.

-8. The Mech writes the response to IPFS.
+8. The Mech writes the response to the IPFS.

-9. The Mech receives the response IPFS hash.
+9. The Mech receives the response the IPFS hash.

 10. The Mech writes the response hash to the Mech contract.